 Key management

-Derivation: BIP-84 (native SegWit) with standard derivation paths.
+Derivation: BIP-86 (Taproot, P2TR) with standard derivation paths.

-Storage: Keys are stored in iOS encrypted Keychain.
-VTXO data is stored in the user's iCloud account.
+Storage: The mnemonic and derived keys are stored in the iOS encrypted Keychain.
+VTXO branch data is stored as a .sqlite file in the user's iCloud account. iCloud storage is end-to-end encrypted when the user enables Advanced Data Protection in iOS settings.

 Current limitations